Molina Healthcare wants to ensure you are prepared for public health threats that can affect your area. These could be natural disasters, disease

 Identify ahead of time where to go if you are told to evacuate.
 Choose several places, such as a friend's home in another town, a motel or a

-Develop a plan for family communication in the event of an emergency and agree on evacuation routes so everyone knows what to do and where to go.
+Develop a plan for family communication in an emergency and agree on evacuation routes so everyone knows what to do and where to go.

 You can find additional information at